jianjungki/haystack-rag/README.md

 ## Thanks to

 - [Haystack](https://haystack.deepset.ai/) for providing a powerful framework for building RAG applications.
+- [Chainlit](https://docs.chainlit.io/) for chat interface with pipeline analyze and monitor
 - All contributors and users for their support and feedback.

 ---